Hungrymonsters/CSC309/README.md

 [assignmet2](./assignment2)

-Tap Tap Bug - Web game
+Name: Tap Tap Bug - Web game

 Obejctive: Design a customised game in a team of 2

 Goal: To show the understanding of Javascript and able to work in team